open-telemetry/opentelemetry-cpp/ci/README.md

-##  Building an running tests as a developer
+##  Building and running tests as a developer
 CI tests can be run on docker by invoking the script `./ci/run_docker.sh <TARGET>` where the targets are
 * `cmake.test` build cmake targets and run tests
 * `bazel.test` build bazel targets and run tests